I mean, yes. But also maybe not?

 The benefit to knowing your audience is knowing what they want to see, and in what context.
 Just like everything else in business, your assets (photography and graphics) need to have goals.

-Your eCommerce visuals (your online shop) will need different parameters than promotional photos you use in your emails or on social media.
+Your pictures for your website will need different parameters than promotional photos you use in your emails or on social media.

 You might also be able to use unconventional methods of photo editing/styling if that works alongside your brand.